maintaintechtz/ShoppingCartApp/README.md

 # ShoppingCartApp

-# Add to Cut Application
+# Add to Cart Application

 ## Overview

-The Add to Cut application is a web-based project that allows users to efficiently manage and organize their tasks or items by adding them to a cutting-edge list.
+The Add to Cart application is a web-based project that allows users to efficiently manage and organize their tasks or items by adding them to a cutting-edge list.
 The application is built using HTML, CSS, and JavaScript for the frontend, while Firebase serves as the database for real-time data storage.
 Additionally, Node.js is employed as the server to handle requests and avoid CORS errors during development.

 ## Features